 Be brave enough not to need too much story?
 Stalker did just that as Andrei Tarkovsky’s journey through post-apocalyptic Russia had no real plot besides following these characters as they search for their own personal meaning in this desolate world.
 It’s a movie that simply must be seen to understand and can only truly be appreciated by the few.

 - X-Men (2000):

 After two flop sequels, Bryan Singer’s X-Men took comic book movies to a whole new level.
-It was not only one of the first superhero ensemble films ever made, but it also had an excellent script and powerful performances from its cast.
-To this day, some fans believe that X-Men is still the best Marvel movie to date!
+It was not only one of the first superhero ensemble films ever made, but it also had an excellent script and powerful performances from its cast. visit djayodhya.club To watch, some fans believe that X-Men is still the best Marvel movie to date!